P2333/Papers-of-Robust-ML/README.md

 <a id='General'></a>
 ## General Defenses
+* [Improving Adversarial Robustness via Promoting Ensemble Diversity](https://arxiv.org/pdf/1901.08846.pdf) (ICML 2019) <br/> Previous work constructs ensemble defenses by individually enhancing each memeber and then directly average the predictions.
+In this work, the authors propose the adaptive diversity promoting (ADP) to further improve the robustness by promoting the ensemble diveristy, as an orthogonal methods compared to other defenses.

 * [Ensemble Adversarial Training- Attacks and Defenses](https://arxiv.org/pdf/1705.07204.pdf) (ICLR 2018) <br/> Ensemble adversarial training use sevel pre-trained models, and in each training batch, they randomly select one of the currently trained model or pre-trained models to craft adversarial examples.

 * [Max-Mahalanobis Linear Discriminant Analysis Networks](http://proceedings.mlr.press/v80/pang18a/pang18a.pdf) (ICML 2018) <br/> This is one of our work.
 We explicitly model the feature distribution as a Max-Mahalanobis distribution (MMD), which has max margin among classes and can lead to guaranteed robustness.